lassesuomela/drinks/README.md

 ## How to run

 - `npm i` to install dependencies
-- `npm start` to start the programg on [http://localhost:3000](http://localhost:3000)
+- `npm start` to start the program on [http://localhost:3000](http://localhost:3000)

 ---
 ## Screenshots

 Random drink that is fetched on page load
 ![Random drink](images/random.png)

-Specific drink that is fetched when user searches
+Specific drink that is fetched when user searches for a drink
 ![Specific drink](images/specific.png)